-JEA employees are regularly in neighborhoods for reasons including reading or working on electric or water meters, administering home energy/water-saving programs and maintaining power lines and water/sewer pipes.
-We occasionally hear reports of people posing as JEA employees.
+JEA employees are regularly out in local neighborhoods to work on electric or water meters, maintain power lines, fix water/sewer pipes and administer home energy programs.
+Occasionally, we hear reports of people posing as JEA employees.
 Please remember that all JEA employees carry photo identification.
-Ask to see it and call us to verify, if you are in doubt.
+Ask to see it and call us at

 When you encounter suspicious activity that involves JEA's name or likeness:

-In the aftermath of Hurricane Matthew, it has come to our attention that scam artists are already trying to take advantage of customers who have already incurred damages to their homes.
-If you are emailed a link, or see one floating around social media, advertising money to reimburse groceries lost due to power outages during a storm, do not click on it.
+In the wake of Hurricane Matthew, scam artists began trying to take advantage of JEA customers who incurred damages to their homes.
+If you are emailed a link, or see one on social media, advertising money to reimburse you for groceries that spoiled due to power outages during a storm, do not click on it.

 JEA is not responsible for loss of food during power outages caused by weather-related conditions such as lightning, storms, heat, cold or other acts of nature.
 You also have a responsibility to protect yourself and your property, such as obtaining ice to prevent food spoilage.

 Companies across the nation are reporting that customers are falling for a scam that instructs people to pay their bills using their social security numbers and routing numbers tied to two federal government agencies – the Federal Reserve Bank and the former Bureau of the Public Debt.

 Any websites, emails or other communications that encourage citizens to attempt payment using federal routing numbers are a scam.
 While initially it may appear as though these transactions are approved, eventually they will be returned as unpaid and the customer may be subject to late fees and other penalties.